Investigating the paranormal with science, technology and parapsychology

 Also wish to thank Maryland-based paranormal investigative organizations, who supported the expedition, in particular, Inspired Ghost Trackers and Spirit Gals.
 Finally wish to thank supporting investigators, Mr Clark, Ms Lebarre, and Mr Bassett, whose hard work and dexterous questioning made these findings possible

 NOTE: The most current audio and video findings are archived and accessible via the Maryland Paranormal Research Facebook and Tumblr pages.
-See the PARANORMAL INVESTIGATION FINDINGS page for examples from recent ghost expeditions and case file investigations.
-Also see the 2012 EXPEDITIONS AND INVESTIGATIONS page for final products.
+See the Paranormal Investigations Findings page for examples from recent ghost expeditions and case file investigations.